-Travel trailers and/or recreational vehicles may be used as a temporary single-family dwelling only in those districts that permit travel trailer parks, and only within such parks.
-In no case shall a travel trailer or recreational vehicle be used as a single-family dwelling on an individual lot or in conjunction with a primary residence on an individual lot.
+Travel trailers and/or recreational vehicles may be used as a temporary single-family dwelling only in those districts that permit travel trailers or travel trailer parks.
+In no case shall a travel trailer or recreational vehicle be used as a permanent single-family dwelling.